1924 Los Angeles pneumonic plague outbreak: October 1924

 In the same week, on October 3, 1924, Jesús Lajun's fifteen-year-old daughter Francisca also fell ill, complaining of fever and shortness of breath.
-Both also had sore throats and back pain.
-Doctor Porter, a physician of the Los Angeles City Health Office, was called to the house and misdiagnosed Francisca with lobar pneumonia, a form of pneumonia weakening the lobe of a lung due to inflammatory exudate between alveoli.
-Porter also misdiagnosed Lajun's plague as a venereal disease, or sexually transmitted infection, due to his enlarged lymph node.
+Both Lajun and his daughter also had sore throats and back pain.
+Dr. Giles Porter, a physician of the Los Angeles City Health Office, was called to the house and diagnosed Francisca with lobar pneumonia, a form of pneumonia weakening the lobe of a lung due to inflammatory exudate between alveoli.
+Dr. Porter initially diagnosed Lajun's plague as a venereal disease, or sexually transmitted infection, due to his enlarged lymph node.
 Following the Lajuns' diagnosis, they were treated by Lucina Samarano, a pregnant nurse.
-Samarano lived at 742 Clara Street, which would become the eventual epicenter of the outbreak.
+Samarano lived at 742 Clara Street (Bing Map), which would become the eventual epicenter of the outbreak.

-However, neither of the Lajuns recovered; 15-year old Francisca died in an ambulance on its way to Los Angeles County General Hospital after her symptoms worsened.
-An autopsy of Lajun performed by physician Doctor Webb misdiagnosed her cause of death as double pneumonia.
-Jesús Lajun died on October 11, with his cause of death misdiagnosed as bronchopneumonia.
+However, neither of the Lajuns recovered.
+Francisca died in an ambulance on its way to Los Angeles County General Hospital after her symptoms worsened.
+An autopsy of Francisca performed by pathologist Webb ruled her cause of death as double pneumonia.
+Jesús Lajun died on October 11, with his cause of death ruled as bronchopneumonia.

-Lucina Samarano developed similar respiratory symptoms and died days later on October 15.
-No autopsy was conducted on Samarano and she was yet again misdiagnosed with acute myocarditis, or inflammation of the heart muscle.
-Samarano's fetus was stillborn and her body was returned to Guadalupe Samarano, her husband, infecting him.
+Meanwhile, Lucina Samarano developed similar respiratory symptoms and died days later on October 15.
+No autopsy was conducted on Samarano however, she had been diagnosed as having acute myocarditis, or inflammation of the heart muscle.
+Samarano was six months pregnant when she first got sick, and delivered a stillborn baby boy shortly before she died.
+Her body was returned to her husband Guadalupe Samarano, who later developed infection and died within days.

 Between October 15 and 19, Father M. Brualla, a Catholic priest who had administered last rites to the affected people and held the requiem mass for Samarano, developed the same respiratory symptoms and died days later, as did several attendants of Samarano's funeral.
 Many of the Samaranos' friends and family were unknowingly infected by Guadalupe Samarano, and within a week, the plague killed his entire family of eight.

-On October 22, Guadalupe and Jessie Flores, neighbors of the Samaranos, also fell ill with symptoms of the pneumonic plague and are subsequently hospitalized at the General Hospital.
-On October 24, doctors misdiagnosed the Flores with severe pneumonia as there was no known connection at the time between the Flores and Samaranos.
+On October 22, Guadalupe and Jessie Flores, neighbors of the Samaranos, also fell ill with symptoms of the pneumonic plague and were subsequently hospitalized at the General Hospital.
+On October 24, physicians again misdiagnosed the Flores with severe pneumonia as there was no known connection at the time between the Flores and Samaranos.